takelley1/OSRS-AHKScripts/README.md

 ## OldSchoolRunescape AutoHotkey Scripts

-**This bot is currently being rewritten in Python, which will likely split off into its own repo.
-See the develop branch for current status.
-The master branch should be considered deprecated.**
+**This bot is currently being is deprecated and has been superceded by OCVBot (https://github.com/takelley1/OCVBot).**

 This repo contains scripts for cannonball smelting, magic splashing, mining, spinning flax, running the Blast Furnace, and runecrafting.
 Not all scripts are fully functional.